BrowserWorks/website/src/content/docs/docs/support/manage-preferences-and-add-ons-waterfox/preferences.md

 _General_

-**Startup** and **Tabs**: This is where you can [set Waterfox as your default browser](/support/make-waterfox-your-default-browser), set Waterfox to [restore your previous session](/support/restore-previous-session) at startup and [choose how tabs are opened](/support/tab-preferences-and-settings).
+**Startup** and **Tabs**: This is where you can [set Waterfox as your default browser](/support/how-change-your-default-browser-firefox-windows), set Waterfox to [restore your previous session](/support/restore-previous-session) at startup and [choose how tabs are opened](/support/tab-preferences-and-settings).

 _Language and Appearance_

-**Fonts and Colors**, **Zoom** and **Language**: This is where you can [change the fonts and colors websites use](/support/change-fonts-and-colors-websites-use), where to [change the size of webpage content](/support/font-size-and-zoom-increase-size-of-web-pages), where you can [choose the language to display menus, notifications, messages and other parts of the Waterfox interface](/support/use-waterfox-another-language), where to [choose a preferred display language for web pages](/support/choose-display-languages-multilingual-web-pages) and where you can choose to [use the Waterfox spell checker](/support/how-do-i-use-waterfox-spell-checker).
+**Fonts and Colors**, **Zoom** and **Language**: This is where you can [change the fonts and colors websites use](/support/change-fonts-and-colors-websites-use), where to [change the size of webpage content](/support/font-size-and-zoom-increase-size-of-web-pages), where you can [choose the language to display menus, notifications, messages and other parts of the Waterfox interface](/support/use-waterfox-another-language), and where to [choose a preferred display language for web pages](/support/choose-display-languages-multilingual-web-pages).

 _Files and Applications_

-**Downloads**, **Applications** and **Digital Rights Management (DRM) Content**: This is where you can [change the download folder Waterfox uses](/support/where-find-and-manage-downloaded-files-waterfox#change-where-downloads-are-saved) to save files, [change the application used or the action taken](/support/change-waterfox-behavior-when-open-file) for different file types and choose whether to [Watch DRM content in Waterfox](/support/enable-drm).
+**Downloads**, **Applications** and **Digital Rights Management (DRM) Content**: This is where you can change the download folder Waterfox uses to save files, [change the application used or the action taken](/support/change-waterfox-behavior-when-open-file) for different file types and choose whether to [watch DRM content in Waterfox](/support/drm-content).

 _Waterfox Updates_